 - prove that the Principal’s wishes need to be rejected due to mental incapacity

-If an agent won’t stand down or a competent Principal refuses to revoke their authority, an experienced lawyer is your best hope of convincing a judge to override power of attorney.
+Suppose an agent won’t stand down or a competent Principal refuses to revoke their authority.
+In that case, an experienced lawyer is your best hope of convincing a judge to override the power of attorney.

-An attorney can also work with experts to determine the Principal’s mental competence, and serve as a reliable support in what can be a difficult experience for families.
+An attorney can also work with experts to determine the Principal’s mental competence and provide reliable support in what can be a challenging experience for families.

 Power of Attorney Rights and Limitations